 As an alternative or complementary option to virtualization, containerization offers a host of comparative advantages, including increased scalability, availability, performance and security.
 For example, a single server can host far more containers than virtual machines due to the lightweight nature of containers.
 Containerized applications are also much faster than virtual machines, booting up almost instantly compared to several minutes.
 Containerization also allows for greater modularity, complementing and supporting a microservices approach to application development.

-These exciting trends for 2020 signal that the future of cloud computing is bright and it will be an essential part of the tech landscape for many years to come.
+These exciting cloud computing trends for 2020 signal that the future of cloud computing is bright and it will be an essential part of the tech landscape for many years to come.
 It will also continue to play an integral role in supporting and making other key technological advancements more readily available to companies of all sizes and all industries.

 TEAM International has years of experience helping clients around take full advantage of the benefits the cloud has to offer.
-Whether you’re looking to implement containerization, cloud-based AI, edge computing, or any of the other trends mentioned in this article, our nearshore/offshore and onshore teams have the capabilities and expertise to make it happen.
+Whether you’re looking to implement containerization, cloud-based AI, edge computing, or any of the other cloud computing trends mentioned in this article, our nearshore/offshore and onshore teams have the capabilities and expertise to make it happen.
 We can also assist with cloud migration projects (including Microsoft Azure and AWS), cloud-based application development, as well as with cloud enablement consulting services.

 Do you have a cloud computing project planned for 2020?
 We can help.
 Contact us today and tell us about your project.